 Before you conduct any research, have a conversation with a few of your internal stakeholders.
 Talk to the management, the works council and some of your employees.
 Ask open questions, like: What is going on?
 What are current issues in the workplace?
 And make sure your research matches your organizational strategy.
 Checking these boxes will help you receive the feedback you are looking for more than you can imagine!
 Feedback that will really help you create the best onboarding process, prevent employee turnover and stimulate personal development.

-Tech with a purpose
+Big data in HR with a purpose

 Advanced technology is absolutely necessary.
 It helps to share the right questions, with the right employees at the right moment.
 And, it makes answering the questions easier and more fun.
 That’s why our surveys are as short as possible and presented in a simple way.
 In an era that is overwhelming people with tools, user interfaces shouldn’t add any more stress.
 Especially not when you’re researching the employee experience.

 Touch is important too